architect/arc.codes.next/src/docs/en/guides/get-started/project-layout.md

 ---
 title: Project Layout
-description: 160 (or fewer) character description of this document!
+description: Explaining the layout of an Architect project
 sections:
   - Project Layout
   - Manifest format overview
+  - Example
 ---

 ## Project Layout

-Architect projects have a `app.arc`, `arc.yaml` or `arc.json` manifest file in the root.
+Architect projects have either of these three versions of a manifest file in the root that sets up your infrastructure as code.

+- `app.arc`
+- `arc.yaml`
+- `arc.json`

 This captures the infrastructure requirements beside the code it will run in your revision control.
-Architect favors <em>convention over configuration</em> and projects have the following significant folder structure:
+Architect favors *convention over configuration* and projects have the following significant folder structure:

 ```bash
 .